frdel/agent-zero/docs/installation.md

 - ⚠️ **IMPORTANT NOTICE**: Changing the `embedding_llm` will re-index all the memory and knowledge, and requires clearing the `memory` folder to avoid errors, as the embeddings can't be mixed in the vector database.
 Beware that this will DELETE ALL OF AGENT ZERO'S MEMORY.

 - Experiment with different model combinations to find the balance of performance and cost that best suits your needs.
-E.g., using a smaller model for `utility_llm` can save costs without significantly impacting performance.
+E.g., faster and lower latency LLMs will help, and you can also use `faiss_gpu` instead of `faiss_cpu` for the memory.

 ### Installing and Using Ollama (Local Models)
 If you're interested in Ollama, which is a powerful tool that allows you to run various large language models locally, here's how to install and use it: